dartsim/dart/docs/readthedocs/tutorials/biped.md

 itself.
 Before we attempt to control the biped, let's first make the biped a bit more realistic by enforcing more human-like joint limits.

-DART allows the user to set upper and lower bounds on each degree of freedom in the SKEL file or using provided APIs.
+KIDO allows the user to set upper and lower bounds on each degree of freedom in the SKEL file or using provided APIs.
 For example, you should see the description of the right knee joint in **biped.skel**: